Who does what? Differences between Condo Managers and Directors (2025)

 Board of Directors

-- Oversees the implementation of decisions
+• Oversees the implementation of these decisions

-The condo board has the responsibility to make the choices that are in the best interest of the condo corporation.
-This is why the management company can’t simply be left to look after everything.
+The condo board is responsible for making decisions in the best interest of the condo corporation, which is why the management company cannot be left to handle everything independently.

-As an entity, the condo Board of Directors is responsible for making all the critical decisions regarding the maintenance of the building/grounds, condo’s finances, and must uphold the Condo Act (provincial legislation), the declaration, bylaws, and rules.
-It is up to the board to make sure that all the relevant documents are accessible by the owners.
+As an entity, the condo Board of Directors is responsible for making all the critical decisions regarding the maintenance of the building and grounds, the condo’s finances, and ensuring compliance with the Condo Act (provincial or state legislation), along with the declaration, bylaws, and rules.
+The board must ensure that the relevant documents are accessible to the owners.

 A good Condo Manager is a tremendous asset for any condo corporation.
 They can simplify the job of the board, but they cannot assume the responsibility for that job.